idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 0 ChangeLog.md

 - Splitting and joining of adjacent segments in the Filter mode as well.
 - Adjustments to the MS Word filter.

+The new build (**2018041101**) of update 5 is available.
+It adds the support for Java 10.

+The new build (**2018041901**) of update 5 is available with the following fixes and changes:

+- option to omit setting of the Translated status for target segments during the export to sdlrpx package.
+- option to show only the first segment in the "Repeated and propagated segments" filter.
+- clicking at the Exact match in the TM tab replaces the current target segment with the Exact match.
+- fixed trimming of leading and trailing spaces at the transfer of the auto-assembling result.

 ## 2018 Akua Update 4 (20180330)

 - Added the right-click pop-up menu to Frequent words feature with the minimal and maximal fragment length settings.